Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 ![Row example](assets/images/RectanglesColored.png "Rectangles")

 creates three `Rectangle`s where the `Row` `myrow` is the parent of all three.
-The behaviour of `Row` is to position its children horizontally.
+The behavior of `Row` is to position its children horizontally.

 ## Properties